History of Pune: Culture

 For a city of its size, Pune always had very few public parks.
 The Bund Garden and the Empress Gardens were developed during the British era, in the Cantonment area.
 In the post-independence era, the Peshwe Park and Zoo was developed in 1953, by the Municipal corporation, close to Parvati hill, at the same location where Sawai Madhavrao had his own collection of animals.
 The Peshwa-era lake, next to the park with a Ganesh temple, was drained and turned into a garden in the 1960s and named Saras Baug.
 The Parvati and Taljai hills behind it, were turned into a protected nature reserve called Pachgaon hill in the 1980s.
-The reserve contains area under forest, and is a stop for migratory birds.
+The reserve contains area under forest and is a stop for migratory birds.

-Maharashtra Cricket Association was formed in the 1930s, and has been based in Pune since then.
+Maharashtra Cricket Association was formed in the 1930s and has been based in Pune since then.
 In 1969, the headquarters of the association was moved to 25,000 capacity Nehru stadium.
 With the introduction of the limited-over game and low capacity of the stadium, the association built a new and larger capacity stadium on the outer fringes of the city.
 In the 1970s, the Chhatrapati Shivaji Stadium was built in the Mangalwar Peth area of the city, to host Kusti and other traditional Indian sports.
 The 1994 National games were hosted by the city.
 A new sports venue called Shree Shiv Chhatrapati Sports Complex was built at Balewadi for this purpose.
-The complex was also used for 2008 Commonwealth youth games.
+The complex was also used for the 2008 Commonwealth Youth games.

 Maharashtrian Hindu society until the early 20th century, was fairly conservative with regard to food and there were few conventional restaurants in Pune.
 The early restaurants in the city, mainly in the cantonment area, were established by Parsis and Iranians.
 Lucky and Cafe Good Luck were the first Irani restaurants in the Deccan Gymkhana area, near the Ferguson College.
 For many young men from orthodox-Hindu vegetarian families, ordering an omelette at these restaurants was considered quite daring.
 The first family restaurant in Deccan Gymkhana area, Cafe Unique, was started by a Mr. Bhave in the 1930s.
 In the post-independence era, a number of restaurants were established by immigrants from the coastal Udupi district in Karnataka.
 These establishments offered a simple South Indian meal of dosa and idlis.
 The early post-independence era also saw opening of the iconic Chitale Bandhu sweet shops, that offered Maharashtrian sweet and savory snacks.
-After the 1991 market liberalization, the city became more cosmopolitan, and several American franchise-restaurants, such as McDonald's, Pizza Hut, etc. were established.
+After the 1991 market liberalization, the city became more cosmopolitan, and several American franchise-restaurants, such as McDonald's, Domino's, etc. were established.